vortext/esther/README.md

 However, that doesn't seem to do it justice.
 Esther is a work-in-progress application and many features are not finished yet.
 As such it's probably better to outline some ideas, goals, and directions.

-At first I wanted it to be an LLM running on an e-ink display like the Remarkable2, however it turns out I don't own an e-ink display and programming them seems tedious unless you hot glue an iPhone to the back so that is no longer a design goal.
+At first I wanted it to be an LLM running on an e-ink display like the [Remarkable2](https://remarkable.com/store/remarkable-2), however it turns out I don't own an e-ink display and programming them seems very tedious unless you hot glue an iPhone to the back... so that is no longer a design goal.
-However the minimal monochrome UI I've grown quite fond of.
+The minimal monochrome UI inspired by that idea, however, I've grown quite fond of.
 The vibes were mostly inspired by "but what if Her was a movie about a tablet rather than an AirPod".
 Voice, although possible, is not yet a goal.
 Solving consciousness is but I'll save my philosophy for never.
-The name is basically because I really liked the video game (alternatively: walking simulator) "Dear Esther".
+The name is basically because I really like the video game (alternatively: walking simulator) "Dear Esther".
 Also I like the name in a "if I meet someone with that name I will think their name is pretty" kind of way.
+It also works in Dutch and English, and since I'm Dutch that is convenient.

 Anyway, eventually I set out to do the following:

 ### Ideas
-- Esther is a diary: allow user to jot down their daily thoughts as if in conversation.
+- Esther is a diary: allow users to jot down their daily thoughts as if in conversation.
-- Esther is a companion: by locally storing "memories"  the applications allows for more personalization than typical.
+- Esther is a companion: by locally storing "memories"  the applications should allow for more personalization than typical.
 - Esther by design embodies certain qualities and personality traits, as seen in the [prompt](./resources/templates/prompt.hbs) file.
-- The application needs to work completely offline, no data will be send remotely ever.
+- The application needs to work completely offline, no data should be send remotely ever.
 - All user data is opaque to the database owner: nobody except the person with the password should be able to see the content of their diary.
 - Allow the user to "inspect" the innards of the application.
 - Embody elements of "[calm](https://dribbble.com/tags/calm)" UI design (however, see: [vibes](./doc/vibes/v2))